| |

 which employment figures under different status categories

-as recently as September 2009.
-The figures show that
+till as recently as September 2009.
+The figures show

-if we take average quarterly figures for the first three
+that if we take average quarterly figures for the

-accompanied by significant changes in the pattern of
+this was accompanied by significant changes in the

-employment.
-The number of private employees, which grew
+pattern of employment.
+The number of private employees,

 Chart

-in the number of jobs lost in the self-employed (from
+sharp rise in the number of jobs lost in the self-employed

 That is, there was a huge decline in vulnerable employment.